In this post

 The HERO5 Black has software image stabilization.
 In this mode, the image capture is done at 4K but the resulting file will be 1080p, as the camera will crop the image to compensate for movements and vibrations.
 It is not as ideal as optical stabilization, but it is cheaper and gives less headaches.

-Continuing with the news, the HERO5 Black has voice control, similar to what Garmin presented with its Ultra VIRB 30 With one "small" difference, while the Garmin camera currently only understands English instructions, the GoPro voice control system supports up to 7 different languages.
+Continuing with the news, the HERO5 Black has voice control, similar to what Garmin presented with its Ultra VIRB 30 three weeks ago.
+With a "small" difference, and that is that while the Garmin camera for the moment only understands instructions in English, GoPro's voice control system supports up to 7 different languages.
 And yes, Spanish is one of them (the others being English, French, Italian, German, Chinese and Japanese).

 There is also GPS, although it is not yet clear what it will be used for, whether it will be just to save the location of a video or photo taken with the camera or to be able to add data to the video in the purest Garmin VIRB style.
 It is probably the latter, as in fact Polar announced a few months ago that your V800 would be compatible with GoPro offering video metrics recording.